thehappycheese/nicklinref_rust/README.md

 This application is a REST service that can slice portions of the Western Australia road network geometry and return either `GeoJSON` or `WKT` features.

+Once it has been compiled, run `nicklinref.exe` then visit
+<http://localhost:8080/query/?road=H001&slk_from=1.5&slk_to=3> to test if it is
+working.

-To use it, you need to compile and run it, then visit / fetch data from the server URL (eg `https://localhost:8080/query/?...`), with the URL parameters `?road=...&slk_from=...&slk_to=...`.
-Optionally, the parameters `&cwy=...` and `&offset=...` can be used to select a specific carriageway, and/or offset the resulting geometry.
-Use the `&f=...` parameter to select WKT or GeoJSON output (See usage section below).
+The required URL parameters are `road`, `slk_from`, and `slk_to`.
+Optionally, the parameters `cwy` and `offset` can be used to select one or more carriageway(s), and/or offset the resulting geometry.
+The `&f=WKT` can be added to get WKT instead of the default GeoJSON output.

 ### 1.2.
 Doesn't this already exist?
-(No)

-This REST service will properly truncate the geometry at the requested `slk_from` and `slk_to` endpoints.
-This is different from the from the REST services already available at <http://data.wa.gov.au> which can only filter records that intersect the requested range according to the row structure of the underlying storage table.
+This software is different from the from the REST services already available at
+<https://data.wa.gov.au> because it properly truncates the geometry at the
+requested `slk_from` and `slk_to` endpoints.
+The REST services available at
+<https://data.wa.gov.au> can only filter records that intersect the requested range
+according to the row structure of the underlying storage table.

-Each row (in the database storing the Road Network) has a fixed `START_SLK` and `END_SLK`, contains the road geometry for that section.
-Each row typically represents a section of road from one intersection to the next.
-The REST services at <http://data.wa.gov.au> can only return whole rows, and are not able to return only a portion of the road geometry if the requested range partly intersects with a row's SLK range.
+Each row (in the database storing the Road Network) has a fixed `START_SLK` and `END_SLK`, and contains the road geometry for that section.
+Each row typically represents a section of road from one intersection to the next intersection.
+The REST services at <https://data.wa.gov.au> can only return whole rows, and are not able to return only a portion of the road geometry if the requested range partly intersects with a row's SLK range.

+An ArcMap geoprocessing model could be used as an alternative to this software.
+To achieve the same result it ends up being a pretty complicated model involving several calls to `CreateRoutes_lr` and `MakeRouteEventLayer_lr` functions with a heap of filters, joins and projections.
+Never the less, this model could be published as a 'Geoprocessing Service' with very similar features to this REST service.
+There are a few reasons I think this software may perform better anyway, or be more convenient:

+- this rust implementation will probably be faster, especially in row-by-row mode.
+- this rust version may use less cpu, ram and storage on the server
+- an arcgis based service may only support a batch mode, requiring CSV input.
+  This would not be useable with Excels `=WEBSERVICE()` formula, and much more difficult to use with PowerBI's `=Web.Contents()` function.
+- the arcgis service may not support GeoJSON or WKT.
+Only EsriJSON seems to work reliably.
+- this rust version will use less bandwidth in batch mode due to the binary input format.
+This is much more suitable for interfacing directly with PowerBI visuals.

 ### 1.3.
 But What For?
 (PowerBI Visuals)